 Companion animals are diverse groups of animals that include dogs, cats, rabbits, guinea pigs, hamsters, companion birds, reptiles, amphibians, fish, and many more!
 There are currently more than 1.1 billion companion animals worldwide.
 In fact, there are more companion animals than people in the United States.

 The Nebraska 4-H companion animal programs offer opportunities for youth to develop life skills and obtain knowledge of companion animals.
 The focus of the Nebraska 4-H companion animal programs is the total development of the young person.
 The companion animals contests, shows, and related activities are utilized as a vehicle for human growth and development.

 For more information about companion animal programs offered in your community, please contact your local Extension office.

-The Companion Animal Challenge, held annually on the University of Nebraska–Lincoln East Campus, provides 4-H members an opportunity to showcase and demonstrate their companion animal knowledge through a variety of 4-H contests that do not require live animals, including demonstrations, skillathon, essay, art, and photography contests.
+The Virtual Companion Animal Challenge provides 4-H members an opportunity to showcase and demonstrate their companion animal knowledge through a variety of 4-H contests that do not require live animals, including demonstrations, trivia, essay, art, and more.

 The State 4-H Dog Show offers 4-H members opportunities to demonstrate their skills and abilities in working with their canine companion through a variety of competitions, including showmanship, obedience, agility, and rally classes.
 The State 4-H Dog Skillathon is also offered as an opportunity for 4-H members to test their knowledge of a variety of dog care topics.

 Companion Cat Science is a self-paced learning opportunity offering educational information about caring for and showing cats.
 The online course is great for middle-school-aged youth but is open to all youth regardless of age who are looking to learn more about cats and the 4-H cat project.
 Companion Cat Science is great resource for anyone interested in caring for or learning about cats in 4-H whether they own one now or not!